-Substantial Amendment #6 modifies the PY 2019 Annual Action Plan for the State of Wisconsin to add the required elements necessary for the CDBG-CV, ESG-CV and HOPWA-CV funding.
+Substantial Amendment #7 modifies the PY 2019 Annual Action Plan for the State of Wisconsin to add the required elements necessary for the CDBG-CV - Round 3 funding.
+Substantial Amendment #7 adopts the additional flexibilities provided under the HUD issuance: "Using CDBG and CDBG-CV to Support Pandemic Recovery" dated April 30, 2021 to apply to CDBG-CV Round 3 as well as the previously accepted CDBG-CV Rounds 1 and 2.
 The process and required elements, including amending the State's Citizen Participation Plan, to access these funds were developed by HUD.
-The State of Wisconsin followed the instructions as provided by HUD when developing SA #6.
+The State of Wisconsin followed the instructions as provided by HUD when developing SA #7.